-An evening event in May which showcases our students’ best art pieces, salon style, in the gym and throughout the school, and includes fun art activities for students and their siblings.
+In May, an evening event that showcases our students’ best art pieces, salon-style, in the gym and throughout the school, and includes fun art activities for students and their siblings.

 The annual Science Fair is held on a Saturday morning in April and features science projects from over half of Ainsworth students.
 Combines student-completed science exhibits with hands-on science activities, an exciting live science show, and the always popular Egg Drop contest.